huanrenfeng/7zipDarkmode/README.md

 and https://github.com/Nukem9/SkyrimSETest	(starting from 0.04)

-Only work on Win10.
-The menu also supports dark mode.
-After version 0.04 there might be some visual issues if you open file properties in the FileManager.
+Only work on Win10 which means that the menu also supports dark mode.
+After version 0.04 there might be some visual issues if you open file properties in the 7zipFM.

 Download link: https://github.com/renfenghuan/7zipDarkmode/releases

+Once downloaded, replace the 7zipFM.exe in the installation directory with my new exe.

 ## How To Compile